kristoferlund/ic-siwe/packages/ic_siwe_js/README.md

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

 `ic-siwe-js` is a JS/TS support library for easy frontend integration with SIWE enabled [Internet Computer](https://internetcomputer.org) canisters.
-In addition to the plain JS/TS library, `ic-siwe-js` provides a **React hook and context provider** and components.
+In addition to the plain JS/TS library, `ic-siwe-js` provides a **React hook and context provider**.

 This library is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum wallet-based authentication for applications on the Internet Computer (ICP) platform.
 The goal of the project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.